matter-labs/era-contracts/docs/bridging/bridgehub/starting_l1->l2_txs.md

 Note, however, that it is not the way to withdraw base token.
 To withdraw base token, `L2BaseToken.withdraw` needs to be called.

 After the batch with the withdrawal request has been executed, the user can finalize the withdrawal on L1 by calling `L1AssetRouter.finalizeWithdrawal`, where the user provides the proof of the corresponding withdrawal message.

-# Additional limitations for the current version

-In the current version creating new chains will not be permissionless.
-That is needed to ensure that no malicious input can be provided there.

-Also, since in the current release, there will be little benefits from shared liquidity, i.e. the there will be no direct ZKChain<>ZKChain transfers supported, as a measure of additional security we’ll also keep track of balances for each individual ZKChain and will not allow it to withdraw more than it has deposited into the system.